 Here are some of the things to look out for:

 It's not just the effects of being dehydrated that are the problem - you can rehydrate with no long term effects pretty easily - but being dehydrated actually makes kids less smart.
-Not their reactions are slower, thinking becomes harder, and they can seem dopey or not really very clued in to what's going on around them...
+Not just their reactions become slower, but thinking actually becomes harder, and they can seem dopey or not really very clued in to what's going on around them...

 And what happens when dopey kids with slow reactions go outside and run around?
 That's right, they fall over things ALL THE TIME, which means more chances for you to end up in the emergency department because your 11 year old fell over a tree stump, impaled his hand on a branch, and shattered his elbow.
 Fun times...